 Discovery Woods contracts with other organizations in order to provide all necessary services.
 The school has a joint agreement with ISD 181 to provide daily hot lunch to students.
 Cleaning services were provided by Minnesota Cleaning Solutions.
 Accounting and financial oversight was conducted by Bergan KDV.
-Schlenner Wenner and Company conducted the fiscal year 2021 financial audit.
-Discovery Woods finances were maintained and stayed steady even in light of the pandemic.
+Schlenner Wenner and Company conducted the fiscal year 2022 financial audit.
+Discovery Woods finances were maintained and stayed steady.
 Paul Bunyan Educational Cooperative manages our Special Education department.